| | |

 Surprisingly one of the things that does work on my bike are the turn signals.
 However the locals don’t even use the signals on their bike.
 They opt instead to use their hand.
 I’m not talking about the ‘official’ hand turn signals that we use in the US; no, that would be way too organized!
 Instead they simply stick their hand out low and at an angle and normally wave it a bit as if they are ‘shooing’ off a fly.

-I haven’t quite figured out how to do the hand wave signal myself though.
-Granted, I know shaking your hand isn’t rocket science; it works pretty easily when you have a left hand turn as you right hand is always on the throttle.
-You can easily take your left hand off, do the hand shaking thing and turn.
-However I haven’t mastered this at all with the right hand – in fact, I have no idea how you would accomplish this!
+I haven’t quite figured out how to do the hand wave signal myself, though.
+Granted, I know shaking your hand isn’t rocket science; it works pretty easily when you have a left-hand turn, as your right hand is always on the throttle.
+You can easily take your left hand off, do the hand-shaking thing, and turn.
+However, I haven’t mastered this at all with the right hand – in fact, I have no idea how you would accomplish this!

 Move over - I'm coming thru!